 The exact amount your car insurance will increase depends on several factors, including:

-Severity of the Speeding Ticket: A minor speeding ticket (1-10 mph over the limit) typically leads to a smaller increase compared to a more serious violation (exceeding the speed limit by 20 mph or more).
+Severity of the Speeding Ticket: A minor speeding ticket for driving 1 to 10 miles over the limit usually causes a smaller rate increase.
+In contrast, a more serious violation, such as exceeding the speed limit by 20 miles or more, leads to a much higher increase.

 Your Driving History: A clean driving record before the speeding ticket will likely result in a smaller insurance increase compared to someone with multiple violations.

-Your Insurance Company: Different car insurance companies have varying risk assessment models, so the impact might differ slightly between providers.
+Your Insurance Company: Different car insurance companies use varying risk assessment models.
+Therefore, the impact may differ slightly between providers.

 Here’s a breakdown of the average increase you can expect based on the severity of the speeding ticket in Oregon according to: